xataio/pgroll/README.md

 - Keep old and new schema versions working simultaneously.
 - Instant rollback in case of issues during migration.
 - Works against existing schemas, no need to start from scratch.
-- Works with PostgreSQL 14.0 or later.
+- Works with Postgres 14.0 or later.
 - Written in Go, cross-platform single binary with no external dependencies.

 ## Table of Contents